 Distributors deliver customized inventory based on the requirements of each individual retailer in their local market.

 Because independent beer distributors help get new brands to market, consumers benefit by having the choice between the largest international brands and the smallest local brews all on the same store shelf, restaurant list and bar tap.
-Today, American consumers can choose from more than 13,000 labels of beer ranging from lambics and lagers to porters and pale ales.
+Today, American consumers can choose from a wide variety of beer brands and labels, ranging from lambics and lagers to porters and pale ales.
 There is a flavor and style for every palate!

 This regulated distribution system also helps protect American consumers from counterfeit and poisonous alcohol that is prevalent in many other countries that lack an effective regulatory structure.
 American consumers enjoy unequaled safety thanks to the three-tier alcohol distribution system.